 The construction of the Yeni Camii began in 1597 under Safiye, the mother of Mehmed III.
 Since Mehmed III died in 1603, the mosque was completed under Mehmed IV.
 The new mosque was inaugurated in 1663.
 The mosque includes a hospital, a madrasa and a public bath.
 The interior features blue-and-white Iznik faience from the Bursa region, inspired by Chinese porcelain.
 The magnificent Yeni Camii stands between the Galata Bridge and the Egyptian Bazaar.

 The Misir Carsisi (Egyptian Bazaar) on the harbor next to Yeni Camii, has retained its oriental charm.
 There are large mountains of fragrant spices, traders offering Turkish delights and crowds of customers pusg through this magic historic setting.

-The Galata Tower was built in 1349 as part of the town fortification of the Genoese traders who operated a trading post in Galata.
+The Galata Tower Galata Kulesi was built in 1349 as part of the town fortification of the Genoese traders who operated a trading post in Galata.
 The tower stands on a 48 m high hill and is 67 m high.
 From the viewing platform you have the most beautiful Istanbul panorama.
-The Galata Kulesi is therefore one of the top tourist attractions on the Bosphorus.
+The Galata Tower is therefore one of the top tourist attractions on the Bosphorus.
 The view on the Golden Horn is a highlight of every Istanbul tour.